sliorde/quantum-clustering-masters-thesis/README.md

 # quantum-clustering-masters-thesis
-Matlab code that was used in the MSc thesis of Lior Deutsch (a link will be provided when available).
+Matlab code that was used in the MSc thesis of Lior Deutsch.
+The final thesis paper is also included as a pdf file.

 The functions: